DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-01-02-why-we-are-working-on-claim-funding-for-mentors.md

 DfE also committed to funding mentors, stating that “investing in ITT mentoring will improve teaching quality and teacher retention and create a better-supported career pathway by providing mentors with valuable professional development opportunities.”

-DfE initially agreed to make grant funding of up to £15 million for general mentors and up to £10 million for lead mentors available to providers and schools in the 2024-25 financial year to help secure backfill for staff taken out of classrooms for initial general and lead mentor training and to fulfil lead mentor duties (such as spending time with trainees and general mentors).
+DfE agreed to make grant funding available of up to:

+- £15 million for general mentors
+- £10 million for lead mentors

+This funding will be available to providers and schools in the 2024-25 financial year.
+It will help to secure backfill for staff taken out of classrooms for this training.

 In May 2022, the Department for Education (DfE) published detailed guidance on the [funding to aid in the delivery of reformed Initial Teacher Training (ITT) courses](https://www.gov.uk/government/publications/initial-teacher-training-reform-funding-guidance) leading to the award of Qualified Teacher Status (QTS) from the 2024 to 2025 academic year onwards.